tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - `INTERNAL_PREREQUISITES_NOT_MET` can indicate some combination of *missing, incomplete, or uninterpretable* inputs.
 This may reflect:
   - legitimate unknowns (e.g., historical records with incomplete labels),
+  - missing values that could be filled in,
+  - values that could be standardized or corrected (e.g., “USA” instead of “US” for country code),
+  - errors in transformation on export (e.g., incorrect format of database date fields into string literal dates),
   - data entry constraints not enforced at capture time,
   - schema or mapping gaps (values exist upstream but are not being exported).

-Treating these categories differently helps focus effort: “fill in missing values” and “standardize or correct values” are distinct work types with different feasibility and risk profiles.
+Treating these categories differently and focusing on `RUN_HAS_RESULT` helps focus effort to specific known problem types, e.g. “fill in missing values” and “standardize or correct values” are distinct work types with different feasibility and risk profiles, and they are often easier to interpret and act upon from Tests targeted to identify them than the more ambiguous `INTERNAL_PREREQUISITES_NOT_MET` category.

 #### 8.2.4 Prioritize Work for Greatest Impact

 `Quality Control` can require substantial human effort, so prioritization matters.
 A practical prioritization approach is to consider:

-- **Impact on the target `Use Case`**: failures in core requirements (e.g., location, time, taxon) usually matter more than peripheral metadata.
+- **Impact on the target `Use Case`**: failures in core requirements (e.g., location, time, taxon) may matter more than peripheral metadata.
 - **Fixability at scale**: problems that can be corrected via deterministic rules, controlled vocabularies, or workflow changes typically yield high return.
-- **Risk of introducing error**: changes that require interpretation or could introduce false precision should be deferred, flagged for review, or handled via `Amendment` proposals rather than automatic edits.
+- **Risk of introducing error**: changes that require interpretation or could introduce false precision should be deferred, flagged for careful review.
 - **Prevention vs remediation**: improving upstream capture/validation rules prevents future errors and is often more cost-effective than repeatedly cleaning exports.

+These may be coupled.
+For example, in some institution, an uncontrolled database field that maps onto a Darwin Core term for which there is a controlled vocabulary may be identified as a high-impact, fixable problem.
+Then a remediation strategy may involve a large scale data cleanup project within some institution where existing values are mapped onto the controlled vocabulary, some of which are straitforward and done at scale, others of which may need carefull case by case examination in context.
+Then, in paralell, to reduce the introduction of new inconsistencies, user interface elements may be added to restrict users to only enter allowed values in that field.
+Then, when the cleanup project is complete use of the controlled vocabulary may be enforced at the database level, preventing the introduction of new problems in that field.
+In this example, the combination of a large scale cleanup project and prevention measures may be more effective than repeated cleanup of exports with no prevention measures.

-Summaries from `MultiRecord` `Measures` (counts and completeness-style outcomes) are particularly helpful here: they provide quick indicators of where quality improvement will most increase fitness for purpose, and they support tracking progress over time.
+Summaries from `MultiRecord` `Measures` (particularly count outcomes) are particularly helpful for setting priorities for institutional data cleanup projects: they provide quick indicators of where quality improvement will most increase fitness for purpose, and they support tracking progress over time.

 #### 8.2.5 Close the loop: re-run Tests to confirm improvements